coldnew/pangu-spacing/README.md

      Translation of paranoid-auto-spacing's README [1]

-     If you are the same as me, who feel quiet ill when see Chinese, English and digits characters squeezed together and want to add whitespace to separate them.
-This plugin (support Chrome and Firefox) is what you need when surfing the internet, it will auto add white-space between Chinese, half-width English, digits and symbols.
+     If you are the one who feel quiet ill when see Chinese, English and digits characters squeezed together and want to add whitespace to separate them.
+This plugin (support Chrome and Firefox) is what you need when surfing the internet, it will add whitespace between Chinese, half-width English, digits and symbols automatically.

      These spaces between English and Chinese characters are called pangu-spacing by sinologist, since it separate the cobnfusion between full-width and half-width characters.
-     Studies showed those who dislike to add whitespace between typing English and Chinese characters also have relationship problem.
+     Studies showed that who dislike to add whitespace between English and Chinese characters also have relationship problem.
-     Almost 70 percent of them will get married to the one they didn't love, the rest only can left the heritage to their cat.
+     Almost 70 percent of them will get married to the one they don't love, the rest only can left the heritage to their cat.
      After all, love and writing need some space in good time.

      Let's go for it.